v587su/NLQF/README.md

 ```

 ### VAE Model
-To train the filtering model with your own real query corpus, you can refer to the source code of VAE model on our website.
+To train the filtering model with your own query corpus, you can refer to the source code for training the VAE model.